rachaouldbabaali/awsome-books/README.md

 ### Key Features <a name="key-features"></a>

-- **Added a user side feature to add a baaok with the name and author of it.**
+- **Added a user side feature to add a book list with the name of it using javascript classes.**
-- **Added a user side feature to add a baaok with the name and author of it.**
+- **Added a user side feature to add a book list with the  author of it using javascript classes.**
 - **Added JavaScript to manipulate DOM elements and events.**